 Joe Robinett is a mortgage and lending professional committed to providing clients, partners and strategic alignments with the best possible home financing experience.
 He has more than 15 years of experience in the financial sector and is now working in one of the most successful mortgage companies.

 It’s both very challenging and very rewarding.
 A mortgage loan is like a big puzzle with many pieces, it’s exciting when we can put them all together.
-It can be very rewarding when we help guide a first time home buyer to homeownership when they didn’t think it was possible and our clients who enjoy a refreshing process compared to their past mortgage experiences.
+It can be very rewarding when we help guide a first time home-buyer to home-ownership when they didn’t think it was possible.
+Our clients enjoy a refreshing process compared to their past mortgage experiences.

 Trust takes time to earn and can be lost quickly.
 One of my favorite quotes is “People won’t care how much you know until they know how much you care.”
-The most important thing that I want my clients to know from the beginning of the process is that I truly care about helping them reach their homeownership and financial goals.
-My Team equally cares about Both the client obtaining the mortgage and the business partner who referred us.
-We set the right expectations, provide advice that is within their best interest, pro-actively communicate and guard our clients against negative surprises during the process and control what we can control.
+The most important thing that I want my clients to know from the beginning of the process is that I truly care about helping them reach their home-ownership and financial goals.
+My team equally cares about the client obtaining the mortgage and the business partner who referred us.
+We set the right expectations and provide advice that is within their best interest.
+We also pro-actively communicate and guard our clients against negative surprises during the process and control what we can control.
 That builds trust.